advanced-javascript-Riva/todo/README.md

-# todo : An application designed for creating and organizing a “To Do” list in your browser
+# todo

 ## Author: Riva Davidowski

+### An application designed for creating and organizing a “To Do” list in your browser

-Usability: To use the todo app, clone the repo and do an `npm i`.
+#### Usability: To use the todo app, clone the repo and do an `npm i`.
 This will install create-react-app and all other dependencies needed for the project to run.
 Make sure you have Node.js installed and as listed below, to start the app, run `npm start` in the project directory.

+#### Dependencies:

 - This project was bootstrapped with Create React App.
 - To create a React application, run `npx create-react-app` (name of project here, all lowercase)
 - To install it globally, run `npm install -g create-react-app`

-**Additional Dependencies used:**
 - Install react-bootstrap for Form and Listgroup Components: `npm i --save react-bootstrap bootstrap`
 - On App.js or Index.js import bootstrap: `import 'bootstrap/dist/css/bootstrap.min.css';